Why Dont payload nodes Contain Distributions Directly

 Think of it like a library:

-• data node = "The concept of the Encyclopedia Britannica"
+• payload node = "The concept of the Encyclopedia Britannica"

-• data flow = The Encyclopedia Britannica as an ongoing series of editions
+• payload flow = The Encyclopedia Britannica as an ongoing series of editions

 You can refer to "Encyclopedia Britannica" as a general concept or as a series without specifying which edition, or you can reference a specific edition when you need concrete data.